- Rapid Reference

 - Antipsychotics are “dirty drugs” that hit a lot of different receptors.
 It's debatable exactly how they are working.

-- At the low doses usually used in the ICU, some atypical antipsychotics (especially quetiapine) may be acting predominantly as sedatives rather than anti-psychotics.5 They may function as non-deleriogenic sedatives:
+- At the low doses usually used in the ICU, some atypical antipsychotics (especially quetiapine) may be acting predominantly as sedatives rather than antipsychotics.(30181002) They may function as non-deliriogenic sedatives:

 - The primary effect is sedation (largely via inhibition of histamine; olanzapine also causes sedation via anticholinergic activity).